luqven/gh-stack/README.md

     log           Print a list of all pull requests in a stack to STDOUT rebase        Print a bash script to STDOUT that can rebase/update the stack (with a little help)

-# Print a description of the stack to stdout.
+# Print a description of the stack to stdout. for a specific repository.
 $ gh-stack log 'stack-identifier'

-# Same as above, but for a specific repository.
-$ gh-stack log 'stack-identifier' -r 'repo-name'

-# Idempotently add a markdown table summarizing the stack
+# # Idempotently add a markdown table summarizing the stack
-# to the description of each PR in the stack.
+# to the description of each PR in the stack for a specific repository.
 $ gh-stack annotate 'stack-identifier'

-# Same as above, but for a specific repository.
+# Same as above, but precede the markdown table with the
+# contents of `filename.txt`.
-$ gh-stack annotate 'stack-identifier' -r  'repo-name'
+$ gh-stack annotate 'stack-identifier' -p filename.txt

 # Same as above, but precede the markdown table with the
 # contents of `filename.txt`.